 There is a swathe of cultural knowledge and skills/practices that are at risk of being lost with the current younger generation of Indonesians – who are aiming towards higher salaries of the hospitality industry and IT, while the skills and knowledge which come at a premium and are now being “sold” back to us (in western culture) at boutique prices.
 (You can get paid more working in Wendy’s in Taiwan than maintaining the generational skills of woodwork, stone-carving, making traditional foods and medicine or producing hand-woven textiles/homewares… which brings me back to my original premise).

 I still can’t understand why countries like Africa and Indonesia are poor.
-I mean all their wealth is being raped and given/taken rather to “rich”/privileged countries… We’re taught to think of countries like Africa as “poor”… but it’s the western financial system that MADE them poor…!
-I wish more people would stop to think about it.
-And realise how sheerly we stand above others with living standards just taken for granted as “normal”… thanks to those countries being overthrown by force years ago… God Save the Queen… or not.
-Is it time to rethink monarchy, world power structures, and about Who has the right to dictate what your national currency is worth anyway?
+All their wealth is being exploited by richer countries, and we’re taught to think of them as “poor,” when it’s the western financial system that has made them poor.
+I wish more people would stop to think about it and realize how privileged we are compared to others.
+It’s time to rethink monarchy, world power structures, and who has the right to dictate national currency values.

 At present there is incredible disadvantage and disincentive to maintain a lifestyle close to nature that’s non or less-polluting than what would be produced living in an urban environment where more plastic is needed and fossil fuels consumed.